 The Montreal Planetarium—launched originally in 1966 as part of the Montreal Expo—re-opened in 2013 after two years of renewal and upgrading.
 The new Rio Tinto Alcan Planetarium offers kids and adults a modern, creative way to experience the universe.
 This includes two complementary productions in two separate theatres plus permanent and rotating exhibitions all in a funky, futuristic, energy-efficient building.

 Note that the Rio Tinto Alcan Planetarium recommends its visitors be at least 7 years old due to the loud, sometimes alarming content of the films.
 Also, the Biodôme and Insectarium are closed for renovation.

 The Montreal Planetarium is one of four facilities that comprise Space for Life, the largest natural sciences museum complex in Canada.
-Rounding out this quartet of family friendly attractions, all located at Viau metro station near the Olympic Stadium and within a 10 minute walk of one another, are the Biodome, Insectarium, and Botanical Gardens.
+Rounding out this quartet of family-friendly attractions, all located at Viau metro station near the Olympic Stadium and within a 10-minute walk of one another, are the Biodome, Insectarium, and Botanical Gardens.

-The Montreal Planetarium has two shows, each a half hour long.
+The Montreal Planetarium has two shows, each a half-hour long.
 One is a more scientific approach, giving an accurate description of the sky and constellations while the other is a more fantastical trip through the universe that flies you in and around galaxies from the comfort of a bean bag chair.